chuchunf/leetcode-scala-3/src/main/scala/backtracking/backtracking.md

 # Back Tracking
-Backtracking is a general algorithm for finding **all (or some) solutions** of problems, that incrementally builds candidates to the solutions, and abandons each partial candidate as soon as it determines that the candidate is not a valid solution, and resume from last good point (hence **“backtracks”**)
+Backtracking is a general algorithm for finding **all (or some) solutions** of problems, by exploring all potential candidates.

+Backtracking incrementally builds candidates to the solutions, abandons each partial candidate as soon as it determines that the candidate is not a valid solution, and resume from last good point (hence **“backtracks”**)
 - Backtracking is essentially **recursive with memorizing of past result** (with a collection and indexes passing in recursive calls)
 - Backtracking normally requires a **helper recursive function** with additional parameters to keep track intermedia states and finally result
 - Backtracking helper function process all the intermedia states as parameters, so it normally returns none

-Using N Queens as an example
+### Using N Queens as an example
 ```scala
 private def _solveNQueens(current: Int, n: Int, buffer: mutable.ListBuffer[Int], result: mutable.ListBuffer[List[String]]): Unit
 ```